Vaniahchristian/Heart-Disease-Diagnosis-System/README.md

    npm start

-7. **How to Run the Application**
+## **How to Run the Application**

   Ensure both the backend and frontend servers are running.

   Open your web browser and navigate to http://localhost:3000.

   Fill out the form with the required patient features and click "Predict".

   The application displays the prediction result, probability, and feature contributions.

-8. **How the Model Works**
+ ## **How the Model Works**
    The heart disease prediction model is built through the following steps:

    Preprocessing: Normalization and encoding of categorical variables.

    Model Training: The model is trained with a supervised learning algorithm ( Logistic Regression).

    Model Evaluation: Evaluated with metrics such as accuracy, precision, recall, and F1-score.

    Predictions: Input features are scaled using the pre-trained scaler and passed to the model for prediction.

    Interpretability: SHAP values are calculated to understand which features influenced the prediction most.

    These values are displayed to the user.

-10. **Contributing**
+## **Contributing**
     Contributions are welcome!
 To contribute, please fork the repository and create a pull request with your changes.

-9.**Important Links**
+## **Important Links**
-Colab Model: Link to Colab Notebook
+   [Colab Model](https://colab.research.google.com/drive/19gvQ4v1JO2boiuvkoJG_A45YW1jU31dh?usp=sharing): Link to Colab Notebook
-GitHub Repository: Heart Disease Diagnosis System Vercel Project Link: Heart Disease Diagnosis System on Vercel
+   [GitHub Repository](https://github.com/Vaniahchristian/Heart-Disease-Diagnosis-System): Heart Disease Diagnosis System [Vercel Project Link](https://heart-disease-diagnosis-system-1.vercel.app): Heart Disease Diagnosis System on Vercel